Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Appendix

 \subsection{Implementation details}

 Without loss of generality, we use real spherical harmonics for implementation of H-(V)AE.
 We leverage \verb|e3nn|~\cite{geiger_e3nn_2022}, using their computation of the real spherical harmonics and their Clebsch-Gordan coefficients.\\ \\ In our code, we offer the option to use the Full Tensor Product instead of the ETP.
 Specifically, at each block we allow the users to specify whether to compute the Tensor Product channel-wise or fully-connected across channels, and whether to compute using efficient or fully connected degree mixing.
-However, for all the experiments in this paper, we use the ETP, which offers computational efficiency and sufficient expressivity.